Post-traumatic cervical dystonia (also known as spasmodic torticollis) is a serious movement disorder that can occur after TBI.

 Cervical dystonia is a painful condition that can arise after a head injury.

-There is currently no cure, however, combining physical therapy with anti-spasmodic medication seems to be the most effective treatment approach.
+While it may not be completely reversible, there are effective ways to reduce its severity.
+Combining physical therapy with anti-spasmodic medication seems to be the most effective treatment approach.
 Other therapies such as acupuncture and deep brain stimulation may also reduce symptoms.

 We hope this article helps you find the treatment for cervical dystonia that best fits your needs.